les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 At one point, there is a slightly longer discussion exploring how to deal with a particular problem.
 Noticing the stall, the team leader subtly raises a finger to interrupt... just before one of the people suggest that they should take it offline.

 A un moment, il y a une discussion un peu plus longue explorant la manière de gérer un problème particulier.
-Remarquant la piège, le responsable de l'équipe lève un doigt subtilement pour y mettre fin ... juste avant qu'une des personnes présentes suggèrent que cette discussion devrait être évoquée hors stand-up.
+Remarquant le piège, le responsable de l'équipe lève un doigt subtilement pour y mettre fin ... juste avant qu'une des personnes présentes suggèrent que cette discussion devrait être évoquée hors stand-up.

 A short time later all the cards are covered and the team leader asks if anyone else has anything else to share.
 Someone points out an interesting idea she had about a new feature that would make some of what was planned obsolete.
 This piques the interest of the product manager who always attempts to attend the stand-ups and they both agree to talk about it after.

 Un peu plus tard, toutes les cartes ont été passées en revue et le responsable de l'équipe demande si quelqu'un d'autre a quelque chose d'autre à évoquer.
 Quelqu'un évoque une idée intéressante qu'elle a eu à propos d'une nouvelle fonctionnalité qui pourrait rendre obsolète une partie de ce qui a été planifiée.
-Cela pique l'intérêt du responsable produit qui a toujours essayer d'être présents aux stand-ups et ils se mettent d'accord pour en parler.
+Cela pique l'intérêt du responsable produit qui a toujours essayer d'être présent aux stand-ups et ils se mettent d'accord pour en parler.

 The team leader then rolls his eyes as the team starts the traditional ending ceremony...
 1...
 2...
 3...
 Excelsior!
 Not his thing, but he had to admit, it ended things on a high note.

-Le responsable de l'équipe ferment alors ses yeux alors que l'équipe entame sa traditionnelle cérémonie de fin ...
+Le responsable de l'équipe ferme alors ses yeux alors que l'équipe entame sa traditionnelle cérémonie de fin ...
 1...
 2...
 3...
 Excellent !
 Ce n'est pas de lui mais il doit l'admettre, cela termine les choses sur une note positive.

 People separate and start discussing various things that were raised, including the obstacles, the new ideas, and questions about certain work items.